Hadskad/Smart-Tutor-Lite/SETUP.md

-4. Node Modules (Firebase Functions) - Auto-generated
+4. Node Modules (Firebase Functions) - NOT NEEDED
-Location: functions/node_modules/

-Install:

-cd functions
-npm install

-This downloads all dependencies listed in functions/package.json.
-No manual downloads needed.
+Firebase Functions are pre-deployed.
+You don't need to install dependencies or build functions.